Skyworks snaps up Advanced Analogic at lower price

 * Skyworks offers $5.80/shr; 34 pct premium

-Nov 30 Skyworks Solutions (SWKS.O) said it will buy smaller rival Advanced Analogic Technologies AATI.O for $5.80 a share in cash, a price lower than its original offer, ending a months-long standoff between the chipmakers.
+Nov 30 Radio frequency chipmaker Skyworks Solutions (SWKS.O) said it will buy smaller rival Advanced Analogic Technologies AATI.O for $5.80 per share in cash, a price lower than the original offer, ending a standoff between the two companies.

-Skyworks had in May agreed to buy AATI for $258.6 million, or $6.05 a share, in cash and stock but had threatened to walk in September saying it was not given access to certain financial information.
-[ID:nL3E7GQ3J7]
+Skyworks, which agreed to buy Advanced Analogic for $6.05 per share in cash and stock in May, [ID:nL3E7GQ3J7] had threatened to walk in September saying it was not given access to certain financial information.

+The latest offer, which values Advanced Analogic at about $257 million, is at a premium of 34 percent to the stock's close on Tuesday on Nasdaq.

+Skyworks intends to start a tender offer within seven business days and will finance the offer with cash on hand, the two companies said in a joint statement.
 Last week, Reuters reported quoting sources that Skyworks' tough posturing was just a ploy to grab Advanced Analogic at a lower price as the economy had turned tougher since the deal was signed.
 [ID:nL3E7MI2RQ]

-The latest offer, which values Advanced Analogic at about $257 million, is at a premium of 34 percent to the stock's close on Tuesday on Nasdaq.

-Skyworks expects the deal, which follows its $275 million buy of privately held fabless semiconductor company SiGe Semiconductor earlier this year, to add to its 2012 earnings.

-"It would depend on how quickly Skyworks could reduce the costs for Advanced Analogic, given that it is not effectively that profitable a business," Pacific Crest analyst Nathan Johnsen told Reuters.

-As part of the deal, the companies also agreed to voluntarily withdraw the claims against each other in a Delaware court.
+As part of the deal, the companies also agreed to voluntarily dismiss the claims against each other in a Delaware court.

-Skyworks intends to start a tender offer within seven business days and will finance the offer with cash on hand, the two companies said in a joint statement.
+Shares of Skyworks were up 10.3 percent at $16.01 and Advanced Analogic shares were trading at $5.75 up 33 percent, on Wednesday on Nasdaq.

 (C) Reuters 2011 All rights reserved.
 Republication or redistribution of Reuters content, including by caching, framing, or similar means, is expressly prohibited without the prior written consent of Reuters.
 Reuters and the Reuters sphere logo are registered trademarks and trademarks of the Reuters group of companies around the world.